 In a 2015 National League of Cities survey of its members, cities were asked how they perceive benefits of the sharing economy.
-Among the respondents, 22 percent said they offered improved services, 20 percent said they increased economic activity, and percent said they increased entrepreneurial activity.
-Conversely, the survey also found that 61 percent of respondents have concerns about public safety, lack of insurance and general safety concerns.50
+Among the respondents, 22 percent said they offered improved services, 20 percent said they increased economic activity, and 16 percent said they increased entrepreneurial activity.
+Conversely, the survey also by the city to purchase and operate wheelchairaccessible for-hire vehicles and to train drivers.
+Also in Washington, D.C., the city has a contract with Uber to transport university victims of sexual assault to hospitals.51 Similar workable models may include using TNC services to transport elderly or other populations, found that 61 percent of respondents have concerns about public safety, lack of insurance and general safety concerns.50